Dotneteer/spectnetide/Documentation/Z80Assembly/Z80AssemblerReference.md

 ## Pragmas

-The compiler understands several pragmas that &mdash; thought they are not Z80 instructions &mdash; influence the emitted code.
+The compiler understands several pragmas that &mdash; thought they are not Z80 instructions &mdash; they influence the emitted code.
 Each pragma has two alternative syntax, one with a dot prefix and another without it.

 For example, you can write ```ORG``` or ```.ORG``` to use the __ORG__ pragma.